narwhals-2016/realtor/README.md

 Price range (possibly just add it to results)

 # Possible data sources -
-infomation needed - demographics, maps, commutes and calculations, price adn type of property
+Infomation needed - demographics, maps, commutes and calculations, price adn type of property

-sources -
+Sources -
 zillow, street easy, trulia, open data, nyc.gov, ect.

 # Luxury goals -
-Store inputs and their choice of which option we gave them Add options to the results by clustering with users who had similair forms Use social media to enhance location suggestions
+Store inputs and their choice of which option we gave them

+Add options to the results by clustering with users who had similair forms

+Use social media to enhance location suggestions

 Add actual home listings